Below you'll find helpful information, guidelines and templates for submitting synopses.

 Good Spoken English: Should your paper be selected for inclusion and presentation, the delivering speaker must be sufficiently proficient in verbal English language, to answer questions from the audience.

-Clear and Concise: Describe the advance or concept that will be the key topic of your paper or poster highlighting what is unique, showing how it will improve existing systems or practices and explaining its background.
+Clear and Concise: Describe the advance or concept that will be the key topic of your paper highlighting what is unique, showing how it will improve existing systems or practices and explaining its background.

 Length: Synopses should typically be no more than 300 words in length.